labuladong/fucking-algorithm/think_like_computer/SlidingWindowTechnique.md

 return res;
 ```

-The above code already has complete logic, only a pseudo-code, that is, update `res`, but this problem is too easy to solve, directly see the solution!
+The above code already has complete logic, only a pseudo-code, that is, update `res`, but this problem is too easy to solve, let's directly view the solution!

-The code of solving this problem is below.

 ```cpp
 string minWindow(string s, string t) {